We have put together the following tips to help you to manage your money.

 Maximise your income

 Make sure you are in receipt of the full level of student financial support available to you.
-If you have any questions about student funding, you can email the Student Financial Support Service or telephone +44 (0)115 848 2494.
+Depending on your circumstances, you may also be eligible for welfare state benefits.
+If you have any questions about student funding or benefits, you can email the Student Financial Support Service or telephone +44 (0)115 848 2494.

 Get a part-time job